jimbeaudoin/textes/README.md

 textes
 ======

-Articles, How-To I wrote over the Internet.
+Article and How-To I wrote over the Internet.

 ## How-To